Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Results

 \subsection{Bayesian inference framework}

 We perform Bayesian inference for parameter recovery using nested sampling to sample the posterior distribution.
 We assume flat priors with the same parameter ranges as the training set for cosmological parameters and $[0,100]$ for the nuisance parameter $\ell$, which is sufficiently large given that the typical $\ell$ for our halo catalogs is about $10$.
-We employ the Gaussian likelihood as follows:
+We employ a Gaussian likelihood for our analysis.
+However, because Betti curves are derived from counting statistics, we also considered a Poisson likelihood.
+The resulting posterior showed no statistically significant difference due to the large number counts, but the computational cost of Poisson likelihood was nearly ten times higher.
+Therefore, we adopted the Gaussian likelihood as follows for its efficiency:

+where $\boldsymbol{d}$ is data vector, $\boldsymbol{m}(\boldsymbol{\theta})$ is emulator's prediction, and $C_{\rm tot}$ is the total covariance matrix.
+The prefactor $\frac{n-p-2}{n-1}$ accounts for the unbiased inverse covariance matrix estimator as suggested by \cite{cov}, where $n$ is the total number of realizations and $p$ is the dimension of the data vector.
+The total covariance includes both statistical fluctuations of the Betti curves and systematic uncertainty associated with emulator predictions:

+To estimate the emulator-induced uncertainty, we use the test set of 200 cosmologies.
+For each cosmology in the test set, we compute the residual vector